ethereum-optimism/specs/specs/governance/gov-token.md

 Vote power can be delegated either by calling the `delegate(address)` function directly (to delegate as the `msg.sender`) or by providing a signature to be used with function `delegateBySig(address,uint256,uint256,uint8,bytes32,bytes32)`, as inherited from `ERC20Votes`.
-These functions are modified to forward the calls to the `Alligator` contract using an advanced delegation rule that mimics basic delegation.
+These functions are modified to forward the calls to the `Alligator` contract which implements the required logic.

 Advanced delegation features, such as partial delegation and subdelegations, are handled by the `Alligator` contract.
 Partial delegation allows delegators to distribute their voting power among multiple delegatees in a fractional manner,